Worldwide Guide to Women in Leadership

 2000-02 Minister of Health, 2002-04 Minister of Defence.
 Her father, a general, was killed by the Pinochet dictatorship.
 Her boyfriend was also detained, tortured and disappeared.
 She and her mother were also detained and tortured and afterwards lived in exile in Australia and East Germany.
 She returned to Chile in 1979 and worked for various NGOs helping children of the tortured and disappeared.
 She had two children with her first husband and a daughter with her former partner. (b.
 1952-).

 Since 1976 MP, 1976-82 Parliamentary Secretary of the Prime Minister, Deputy President of People's National Party 1978-2006 and President from 2006.
 Minister of Labour, Social Welfare and Sports 1989-2000, Candidate for the party leadership and Premiership in 1992, Minister of Tourism, Entertainment, Sports and Women’s Affairs 2000-02 and Minister of Local Government, Community Development and Sport 2002-06.
 Acting Prime Minister on various occasions whenever the chief of government was out of the country.
-From 2006 also Minister of Defence and Sports. (b.
+2006-2007 and from 2012 also Minister of Defence and a number of other portfolios, and Opposition Leader 2007-11 (b.
 1946-).

 2006-07 Prime Minister Dr. Han Myung-sook, South Korea

 During the years of the military dictatorship, she started her career as a social activist in the South Korea Christian Academy and was a political prisoner 1979-81.
 Master in Christian Theology and Women's Studies and B.A. in French.
 MP from 2000.
-Minister of Gender Equality 2001-03 and Minister of Environment 2003-04.
-She resigned to run as candidate in the Uri-party internal primaries but soon after the party merged with other parties into the United New Democratic Party, which chose a male presidential candidate. (b.
-1944-).
+Minister of Gender Equality 2001-03 and Minister of Environment 2003-04 She resigned to run as candidate in the Uri-party internal primaries but soon after the party merged with other parties into the United New Democratic Party and Chairperson of the Supreme Council of the Democratic United Party from 2012.
+(1944-).

 2006 Acting Governor Dancia Penn, British Virgin Islands (External Territory of United Kingdom and Great Britain)